JooNiv/QCut/docs/theory/CZ_derivation.md

 # Deriving optimal QPD for the CZ gate

-**Here we will briefly go over where the decomposition for the CZ gate used comes from and how that is transfromed to operations implementable on a quantum computer.
+**Here we will briefly go over where the decomposition for the CZ gate used comes from and how that is transformed to operations implementable on a quantum computer.
 The derivation is based on [[1]](#references).**

 ## Background